dlwh-amzn/mcp-obsidian-tools/README.md

 - **`obsidian_search_notes`**: Search for notes by filename (case-insensitive, supports simple regex / wildcards).
 Returns relative paths of matching `.md` files.

 - **`obsidian_read_notes`**: Read the contents of multiple notes by relative path.
 Each note is returned with its path header; failures are reported per-note.
+Set `headersOnly: true` to return only headings (lines starting with `#`) for quick title/structure extraction.

 - **`obsidian_list_tags`**: Scan all Markdown files and list all tags (frontmatter `tags` and inline `#tags`) with occurrence counts.
 Optional `startsWith` filter.